RAPID ACTION PROJECTS

 We’re high impact, quick relief specialists.
 Where wildlife is in crisis, we’re on hand to help.

-Whether it’s human-wildlife conflict mitigation, equipping frontline forest staff, rescuing and rehabilitating endangered species, building community support for conservation, or protecting habitats, our over 380 Rapid Action Projects (RAPs) span 25 states and 3 union territories and have impacted over 30 species of mammals, reptiles, birds and fish.
+Whether it’s human-wildlife conflict mitigation, equipping frontline forest staff, rescuing and rehabilitating endangered species, building community support for conservation, or protecting habitats, our over 700 Rapid Action Projects (RAPs) spanning 28 states and 5 union territories, with an impact of over 70 species of mammals, reptiles, birds, fish, and flora.

 What’s An RAP?